 For individuals and institutions that are caught financing terrorism, sanctions are swift and unforgiving.
 In the United States, for example, offenders are classified as “Specially Designated Global Terrorists,” a category created two weeks after September 11.
 The U.S. government is allowed to freeze the assets of -- and prohibit transfers of funds, goods, or services to -- any person or group in this category.
 Challenging these sanctions is all but impossible; in the Kafkaesque world of classified information and closed-door decision-making, appeals take years.

 Despite all this, one form of terrorist financing, arguably the most profitable, has evaded the global counterterrorism effort: kidnapping for ransom.
 A recent New York Times investigation found that al Qaeda and its affiliates have made at least $125 million in revenue from kidnappings since 2008; the United States Treasury Department puts that number at $165 million.
-And according to the Times investigation, Times
+And according to the Times investigation, many of these ransom payments appear to be funded by European governments -- the same governments that are party to the global counterterrorism standards that prohibit terrorist financing.
+The impact of these payments cannot be understated and should not be ignored: According to the Times, al Qaeda now finances the bulk of

 - Full website and iPad access